bdfoster/nomatic-logging/README.md

   * Library developers create a namespaced Logger instance, and let their users know about it
   * Application developers subscribe to each instance and decide how they want to handle logging (i.e. display to console, send to a database, etc.).
 Application developers can also create their own namespaced instances for their own logging needs.

-The mechanisms that "do" something with the log entries are called "Transports" (this is taken from ```winston```).
+The mechanisms that "do" something with the log entries are called ```transports``` (this is taken from ```winston```).
 This functionality has not been implemented, but it will be very soon.
 For now, you can subscribe to a logger using the method in the last example above, as it will never go away.

 This library is developed with [TypeScript](http://www.typescriptlang.org/), and as such, includes definitions.
 However, you do not even need to know what TypeScript is to use this package.
 The compiled project is included in the [npm package](http://npmjs.com/package/nomatic-logger).